Feroze Gandhi: Family and career

 In 1957, he was re-elected from Rae Bareli.
-In the parliament in 1958, he raised the Haridas Mundhra scandal involving the government controlled LIC insurance company.
-This was a huge embarrassment to the clean image of Nehru's government and eventually led to the resignation of the Finance Minister T.T.
-Krishnamachari.
-His rift with Indira had also become public knowledge by then, and added to the media interest in the matter.
+In the parliament in 1958, he raised the Haridas Mundhra scandal involving the government controlled Life Insurance Corporation of India (LIC).
+This revelation eventually led to the resignation of the Finance Minister T. T. Krishnamachari.

-Feroze also initiated a number of nationalization drives, starting with the Life Insurance Corporation.
+Feroze also initiated a number of nationalization drives, starting with LIC.
 At one point he also suggested that TATA Engineering and Locomotive Company (TELCO) be nationalized since they were charging nearly double the price of a Japanese railway engine.
-This raised a stir in the Parsi community since the Tatas were also Parsi.
+This raised a stir in the Parsi community since the Tatas were Parsi.
 He continued challenging the government on a number of other issues, and emerged as a parliamentarian well-respected on both sides of the bench.

 Death and legacy

 Feroze suffered a heart attack in 1958.
 Indira, who stayed with her father at Teen Murti House, the official residence of the prime minister, was at that time away on a state visit to Bhutan.
 She returned to look after him in Kashmir.
-Feroze died in 1960 at the Willingdon Hospital, Delhi, after suffering a second heart attack.
+Feroze died in 1960 at the Willingdon Hospital in Delhi, after suffering a second heart attack.
 He was cremated and his ashes interred at the Parsi cemetery in Allahabad.

-His Rae Bareli Lok Sabha constituency seat was held by his daughter-in-law, and wife of Rajiv Gandhi, Sonia Gandhi in 2004, 2009, 2014 and 2019.
+His Rae Bareli Lok Sabha constituency seat was held by his wife, Indira Gandhi from 1967 to 1976 and his future daughter-in-law, and wife of Rajiv Gandhi, Sonia Gandhi from 2004 to 2024.

 A school of higher education that he helped found was named after him in Rae Bareli.
 NTPC Limited renamed their Unchahar Thermal Power Station in Uttar Pradesh to Feroze Gandhi Unchahar Thermal Power Plant.